jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Dependencies And Decisions

-- G6 (aa-maven M10 and the post-Ant sitespecific contract); resume as Not started
+- G6 (aa-maven M10 and the post-Ant sitespecific contract); still Open, and it no longer blocks this row
 - D9
+- D17.
+2026-09-20: Ant removal is deferred out of Phase 1 on both sides, so this row moves to Deferred and leaves M8's dependency list. aa-maven moved its M10 to the backlog 2026-09-19; this row returns to Not started only by a new dated decision.

 ##### Implementation Plan